MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-log-function.md

 ## Returns

-Dynamic array of calculated natural logarithm function.
+Dynamic array of the calculated natural logarithm function.
 Any non-numeric element yields a `null` element value.

 ## Example